 The chef doesn’t go too crazy with specialty rolls, happily, offering layered concoctions such as a Ken Chan of shrimp tempura and crab mix topped in tuna poke and crab; or a Petaluma of chicken katsu and cream cheese topped in crab and tamago.
 For something a bit more filling, the tempura udon fits the bill, the steaming dashi broth bobbing with thick, slippery noodles.

-You don't often see many desserts at Japanese restaurants, but Shige offers five, including Japanese style housemade cheesecake, and black sesame ice drizzled in black sugar syrup and sprinkled in kinako (a soybean flour with a flavor similar to peanut butter).
+You don't often see many desserts at Japanese restaurants, but Shige offers five, including Japanese style housemade cheesecake, and black sesame ice cream drizzled in black sugar syrup and sprinkled in kinako (a soybean flour with a flavor similar to peanut butter).